so1omon563/terrafaform-aws-sns/README.md

 These submodules can be found under the [modules](./modules) directory.

+Examples for use can be found under the [examples](./examples) directory.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

 Auto-generated technical documentation is created using [`terraform-docs`](https://terraform-docs.io/)